 Work smarter, not harder.
 Everyone has heard that saying at least once in their life.
 And that’s what the floating action button aim to do.
 Also known as feedback menus at Usersnap, floating action buttons make a website more user-friendly; many companies find them necessary when collecting customer feedback, and making product or website improvements.

 Floating action buttons represent the main action of a screen.
-Feedback menus appear in front of the screen content, usually shaped as a circle with an icon in the center.
-But you can find mini or extended action menus (we’ll discuss those later).
+The button is a widget that appears in front of the screen content, usually shaped as a circle with an icon in the center.
+But you can find mini or extended action buttons (we’ll discuss those later).

 At Usersnap, we had the difficulty of naming our floating action button for the specific use case we provide, which is a customer feedback menu.
 What does this customer feedback menu do?
 It gives end users multiple feedback options from one button.
 How did we do this?
 We asked our customers, tried to drill into the floating action button online literature, and found new ways to improve our floating action button configuration and setup.